Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Buyer’s guide: choose the right type

-• Super automatic (Jura E4): Best taste to effort ratio for black coffee.
+- Super automatic (Jura E4): The best taste-to-effort ratio for black coffee.
 Minimal mess.
-Limited milk unless you add a separate frother.
+Limited milk options unless you add a separate frother.

-• Semi automatic (Breville Barista Express): Best learning platform.
-You control grind, dose and steam.
-More cleanup and time per cup.
+- Semi automatic (Breville Barista Express): A great learning platform.
+You control grind, dose, and steaming, but it takes more time and cleanup.

-• Prosumer semi (Diletta Bello+): Cafe performance at home.
-Requires an external grinder and a patient warmup.
-Rewards skill with top-tier results.
+- Prosumer semi (Diletta Bello+): Café-style performance at home.
+Typically benefits from a separate grinder and a longer warm-up, but rewards skill with top-tier results.

-• Pod espresso (Nespresso VertuoPlus Deluxe): Fastest path to espresso and small lattes with tiny cleanup.
-Pods cost more per cup.
+- Pod espresso (Nespresso VertuoPlus Deluxe): A fast path to espresso-style drinks and small lattes with very little cleanup.
+Pods usually cost more per cup.

-• Pod drip style (Keurig K-Express): Lowest effort for bigger mugs.
-Lower cup cost with reusable filter but not espresso.
+- Pod drip style (Keurig K-Express): The lowest effort way to make bigger mugs.
+A reusable filter can lower cost, but it won’t make espresso.

 Key factors to weigh

-• Counter space and clearance for lids and tanks
+- Counter space (and clearance for lids, tanks, and lever arms)

 Common mistakes and quick fixes

-• Watery espresso on semi automatics: Grind finer, increase dose, shorten the yield.
+- Watery espresso on semi automatics: Grind finer, increase dose, and reduce yield.

-• Flat milk foam: Start with cold fresh milk, introduce air briefly, then roll to finish.
+- Flat milk foam: Start with cold, fresh milk; introduce air briefly, then keep the milk rolling to finish.

-• Pod splatter or leakage: Seat pods fully and keep seals clean.
+- Pod splatter or leakage: Fully seat the pod/capsule and keep the seals clean.

-• Scale warnings: Use filtered water and follow descaling prompts on time.
+- Scale warnings: Use filtered water and descale on schedule.

 What is the best overall coffee machine for most people?